eager-hun/Anypage/README.md

 ## Description

-It is a php-based, simplified website engine that:
+Anypage is a php-based, simplified website engine that:

 - offers a fast and simple environment for creating web pages and user interface components,